 Study dates in the 2015 FPP Appendix A (see Section 6.2.5) were for January, 2015, with coordination of operations and dates through Ice Harbor and FPOM.
 Due to collection channel maintenance requirements, the second data collection effort has been moved to September, 2015, to allow for acceptable tailrace and environmental conditions.
 Equipment installation was complete 14 August, 2015, and was coordinated under MOC 15 IHR 010.

 Testing turbine unit 1 at generator limit (approximately 14.1kcfs, 102 MW) is planned for 2 days.
 It is expected that no more than 3 days of operation at this high discharge will be required if a make-up day is needed at the end of the study period.
+While there is little difference in unit discharge at upper 1% (~13.4 kcfs, 98 MW) and generator limit (~14.1 kcfs, 102 MW), testing generator limit is intended to provide an observation of the difference in the turbine environment between the existing runner at this discharge and the equivalent discharge of the new fixed blade runner at the upper 1% operation.

 Sensors will be recaptured in the tailrace, which may require boat access to the BRZ.